After heavy restructuring, London on-demand delivery app Jinn claims to be ‘profitable’

 “I can confirm that today we are profitable at an EBITDA level,” Navarro tells me.
 “And that we will be EBITDA profitable in August and for the coming months”.
 In other words — contrary to a lot of speculation — there is life in Jinn yet.

 He also says the startup has managed to automate the entire platform, meaning that it is able to handle both partner orders and non-partner orders is a much less labour intensive fashion in terms of how those orders are processed, which in turn has helped to bring down costs.
-The startup is also disclosing that headcount sits at a very lean 20 staff members, down from a reported high of around 100, though Herrera wouldn’t confirm that figure.
+The startup is also disclosing that headcount sits at a very lean 20 staff members, down from a reported high of around 100, though Navarro wouldn’t confirm that figure.

 In May this year, the company announced that it had raised $10 million in further funding, capital it planned to use to continue to grow and “consolidate its presence in its main markets”.
 However, as I’ve noted before, it is far from clear if Jinn’s latest round was based on tranches or contingent on certain milestones or KPIs being met.
 In other words, it is unlikely Jinn has burned through that cash or that it all entered the company’s balance sheet in the first place.
 Navarro declined to comment.